priyanshi-mapara/SOAR-Automation-Framework/README.md

 - Live log viewer backed by WebSockets and an execution history table.
 - Trigger monitor with enable/disable controls and last-run timestamps.

-Build artifacts from `npm run build` are automatically served by the FastAPI app when placed in `ui/build`.
+Build artifacts from `npm run build` are emitted into `ui/dist` and automatically served by the FastAPI app when present.

+### Validation checklist
+- `GET /` loads the React dashboard (served from `ui/dist`).
+- `GET /docs` loads the FastAPI OpenAPI documentation.
+- `GET /playbooks` returns the available playbooks.
+- WebSocket connections (e.g., `ws://localhost:8000/logs/stream/{run_id}`) still stream logs.
+- `npm run dev -- --host` in `ui/` runs the React app against the API for local development.

 ## Extending the Framework
 1. **Add a new action**